Liverpool’s record signing Virgil van Dijk and captain Jordan Henderson have both returned to full training ahead of Monday’s trip to Swansea.

 Manager Jurgen Klopp was also boosted by skipper Henderson’s return to full training.

 The England international has been sidelined for almost a month since injuring a hamstring in the 3-3 draw at Arsenal on December 22.

 Left-back Alberto Moreno, who has been sidelined since December 6 with an ankle injury, was also involved in full training although in his absence Andy Robertson has shown impressive form, putting in arguably his best display of his short Reds career against City at the weekend, and the Spaniard may have to bide his time for a recall.

-Wales international Ben Woodburn also trained as the likelihood of him going out on loan subsides.
+Wales international Ben Woodburn also trained with the squad as the likelihood of him going out on loan subsides.